Agenda

 9:40 – 10:10

-Arthur David, Professor at the French School of Public Health, Rennes, France
+Arthur David, PhD, Professor, French School of Public Health, Research Institute for Environmental and Occupational Health (Irset), Rennes, France

 10:10 – 10:40